hopechong/alluxio/docs/en/ufs/Qiniu-KODO.md

 Qiniu KODO UFS integration is contributed and maintained by the Alluxio community.
 The source code is located [here](https://github.com/Alluxio/alluxio/tree/master/underfs/kodo).
-Feel free submit pull requests to improve the integration and update the documentation [here](https://github.com/Alluxio/alluxio/edit/master/docs/en/ufs/Qiniu-KODO.md) if any information is missing or out of date.
+Feel free to submit pull requests to improve the integration and update the documentation [here](https://github.com/Alluxio/alluxio/edit/master/docs/en/ufs/Qiniu-KODO.md) if any information is missing or out of date.